sivgithub123/interviewquestions/linux/linux-interview-questions-part-1.md

 * What does CTRL-c do?
   - send a SIGINT to the terminal (it's a polite kill)
+  - Signal Interrupt, is a signal sent by the operating system to a process to interrupt its execution.

 * What is in /etc/services?
   - A mapping for services and ports, when a service call a function getportbyname() usually this function goes in this file to check.